NYPL/dgx-header-component/README.md

   not supplied the skip navigation link will not be output.
 It will also not be output if the props are not sufficient for the component (Object, default: {})

-For example, to generate a header that has a skip navigation that target the id `#topcontent`:
+For example, to generate a header that has a skip navigation that targets the id `#topcontent`:

     <Header skipNav: {target: 'topcontent'} />